evalboardchess.com

 So, there would be a little speedup possible, if using a raw OS, but this can be neglected here.

-For an chess-engine more threats are of advantage, so having more CPU-cores would be a plus.
+For an chess-engine more cores are of advantage, so having more CPU-cores would be a plus.

 The main-MPU on STMx57-boards has already 2 cores, both are in use by the chess-engine.